Category: AI IT Support Assistant for Technical Troubleshooting

 -

-Natural Language Processing (NLP): Enables the system to interpret and comprehend human language, allowing users to communicate their issues in a conversational manner.
-NLP facilitates the extraction of critical information from user descriptions, logs, or error messages.
+Natural Language Processing (NLP): Enables the system to interpret human language, allowing users to describe their issues in plain text or voice.
+NLP facilitates the extraction of relevant information from user queries.

 -